knohyou/Flask-Heroku-Bokeh/readme.md

 $ heroku ps:scale web=1
 $ heroku open
 ```
+If everything went smoothly, the final deployed application should be the same as mine. https://simple-heroku-flask.herokuapp.com/

 ## Running the app locally through heroku
 If using Windows, run code below